learn-co-curriculum/dsc-implementing-statistics-with-functions-lab/README.md

 # Sample Mean: 69.58
 ```

 So we have our mean length, 69.58, and this confirms our observations from the histogram.
-But we also some outliers in out data above and we know outliers affect the mean calculation by pulling mean value in their direction.
-So let's remove these outliers and create a new list to see if our mean shifts of stays.
+But we also have some outliers in our data above and we know outliers affect the mean calculation by pulling the mean value in their direction.
+So let's remove these outliers and create a new list to see if our mean shifts or stays.
 We'll use a threshold of 80 inches, i.e. filter out any values greater than 80.

 Perform following tasks: